Danaka-dev/solominer2/README.md

 Coming soon
 -------------
-We are looking forward the release of **Solominer** version **BETA 2** which will feature automatic currency exchange of mining rewards in the coins of your choice (BTC, ETH, LTC, USDT...), support for more blockchains and more gorgeous features...
+We are working torward the release of **Solominer** debugged and tested version **RELEASE CANDIDATE (RC)**, adding support for more pools and blockchains on the way.
+\
+Windows/MSVC port will follow right after.

 ### ***Stay tuned !***